Code-Institute-Submissions/nfepb-project-portfolio-1-next-level/README.md

 - **Map Section**
   - An iFrame displaying the (fictitious) location of the organisation allows the user to find the location of the organisation.
+  - The map size is adjusted based on the screen size.

 ![map screenshot](assets/images/map-screenshot.png)